 Table functions cannot be the target table in UPDATE, INSERT, or DELETE statements.
 For example, the following statements will raise an error:

 '''

 UPDATE F(CURSOR(SELECT FROM tab)) SET col = value;

 INSERT INTO f(...)
 VALUES ('any', 'thing');

 '''

-However, you can create a view over a table function and use INSTEAD OF triggers to update it.
-For example:
+However, you can create a view over a table function and use INSTEAD OF triggers to update it, as in Example 13-19.